 When high-severity wildfires burn vegetation and soil the landscape is much more prone to runoff and erosion which transports ash, debris, and sediments into streams.
+Increased sedimentation reduces reservoir capacity, which impacts both water storage and flood control.
+Also, when structures and other artificial materials burn, different chemicals are released than when forest biomass burns.
 Some of the pollutants that are washed in can be especially harmful to human health and aquatic ecosystems including mercury, lead, and other metals that are released by fire.
-Increased sedimentation also reduces reservoir capacity, which impacts both water storage and flood control.

-Proactive management actions and investments can reduce erosion, and protect and improve hydrological function and, ultimately, water security.
+Proactive management actions and investments

+can reduce erosion, and protect and improve hydrological function and, ultimately, water security.
 For instance, meadow restoration can improve watershed functionality and increase groundwater storage; thinning forests can promote the health of the remaining trees by reducing competition for limited water resources; and upgrading and maintaining water infrastructure (e.g., larger culverts) can better protect communities and water resources from potential flood damage.
 The value proactive management offers has prompted some water agencies to become active partners in forest management projects, such as the French Meadows Forest Restoration Project.
 Investing in the health of the Sierra's watersheds both before and after disturbances occur has the potential to offer numerous ecological and societal co-benefits.